AndrewSinclair/aoc/README.md

 These are my solutions for Advent of Code.
 I have been trying to learn _Clojure_.
 Please feel free to comment.

-I used Leiningen to generate the application boilerplate, however I'm in the process of removing some of the redundant and unused assets.

 Status: